The3DP/TelloAccess.github.io/README.md

 <p align="center"> TelloAccess

-A series of runs and tests fabricated for the DJI Tello Drone
+A series of runs and tests fabricated for the DJI Tello Drone.
 ##
 >RTS (Recommended Testing Sites)
 ##